-In the event access into a 'Heritage No-go Zone' is required, a Permit to Enter 'No-Go Zone' (GA-FRM-HSE-151) will be acquired (refer to Attachment 9).
+In the event access into a 'Heritage No-go Zone' is required, a Permit to Enter 'No-Go Zone' (GA-FRM-HSE-151) will be acquired.
 This Permit aims to identify and justify the need to enter, the potential impact as a result and the need for additional consultation or approvals required.